smartiniOnGitHub/fastify-webhook/README.md

 Other plugin options:
 - 'disableDefaultWebhook' (default false) to disable the registration of the route for the webhook
-- 'secretKey' (default null) to specify a secret key that callers of the webhook must provide, or calls will reply with an error
+- 'secretKey' (default null) to specify a string as secret key that callers of the webhook must provide, or webhook will reply with an error

 ## License